ZephyrTransport/governance/DRAFT governance.md

 * it gives a greater variety of technical visions: something that guarantees a better adherence to environment and user's needs, thus a higher change of finding real-life use of the software.

-## OTHER FOUNDATION ENTITIES
-Along with the Incubator, the foundation has several other cross-foundation projects.

 ## IN REVIEW...
-The Apache Foundation represents one of the best examples of an open organization that has found balance between structure and flexibility.
+The Zephyr Foundation represents one of the best examples of an open organization that has found balance between structure and flexibility.
 We hope to emulate their success here.
 We strive to find balance between openness and economical feasibility.
 We hope to continue to provide inspiration for businesses, governments, education, and for other foundations.